Back to Fruit Paths

 3

-Continue through related pieces that deepen this fruit path.
+Continue through related pieces that help this fruit be named, rooted out, and re-ordered in Christ.

 Pathway Context